danpatrickoneill/Sprint-Challenge--Advanced-CSS/README.md

 - Preprocessing adds features and syntax to CSS such that we can re-use useful code, keep everything better organized, and write less, more effective code.
 And then it all gets compiled into a nice big CSS file for our HTML to refer to.

-5. What is your favorite concept in p
+5. What is your favorite concept in preprocessing?
+What is the concept that gives you the most trouble?

 - I love the nesting.
 Instead of juggling a class name for every element on the page.
 I can organize my CSS intuitively and as long as there's a specific class somewhere upstream, I know everything should work as intended without any nasty side effects.
 I definitely still have a lot to learn about mixins, which haven't always worked exactly as expected, and which I couldn't get to work at all with animations, but I'll keep working on that.
 P.S. the inline comments are also good.